-Application Form and Instructions for BIOAg Letters of Intent and Project Proposals - Applications are due Wednesday, December 15, 2021.
-Funding decisions will be finalized by mid-February 2022.
+Application Form and Instructions for BIOAg Letters of Intent and Project Proposals

+Funding decisions will be finalized by mid-February 2024.

-Funding is expected to be used between March 2022 and December 2023.
+Funding is expected to be used between March 2024 and December 2025.
 One 6-month no-cost extension may be granted depending on progress and review.
 Excellent progress and efforts at leveraging funding will be expected.